-Most people don't consider banana liqueur a liquor-cabinet staple, so be selective if you purchase a bottle, as many taste cloying and fake.
+Most people don't consider banana liqueur a liquor-cabinet staple; be choosy if you purchase a bottle as many taste cloying and fake.
 Bols and Giffard both produce good versions, with a rum base for Bols and a cognac base for Giffard, and you should be able to find at least one of the brands in a well-stocked liquor store or online.

 - 1 ripe banana

-Put 1/4 cup to 1/2 cup of ice into the blender.
-(Depends on how thick you would like your beverage.)
+- Put 1/4 cup to 1/2 cup of ice in the blender container.

-Add the remaining ingredients, except for the garnish, cover and blend until smooth.
-Increase the speed of the blender as necessary to thoroughly pulverize the ice.
+- Add the remaining ingredients except for the garnish, cover, and blend until smooth, increasing the speed as necessary to thoroughly pulverize the ice.

-Pour the drink into a small hurricane glass, martini glass, or other cocktail glass, preferably chilled.
+- Pour the drink into a (preferably chilled) small hurricane glass, martini glass, or other cocktail glass.